script-fu/script-fu.github.io/_posts/2023-04-18-Parasites.md

 Temporary parasites are not saved with the file.
 Image and layer persistent parasites are saved with the file.
 Persistent global parasites are restored for each Gimp session.

 You can see that a parasite is just a three element list.
 The name is used to identify, and the data can be stored as a string.
-Use functions like:
-(number->string) (string->number) or (strbreakup) to encode or decode the data.
+Use functions like; (number->string) (string->number) or (strbreakup) to encode or decode the data.

-The parasite is returned as a list in a list. (list (list "name" 0 "data" ))
-To retrieve data from the parasite use;
+The parasite is returned as a list in a list. (list (list "name" 0 "data" )) To retrieve data from the parasite use;

 ```scheme
 (set! data (caddar(gimp-item-get-parasite layerID "parasite name")))